 Will Apple surprise us with a “Find My” integration?

-Before the launch of the revamped Apple TV 4K, there were rumors from Bloomberg that suggested that the remote designed for the device would actually have "Find My" integration so that it could be found if it got lost in the house.
-However, when introducing the Apple TV 4K and the new remote, Apple did not mention "Find My" integration.
-The Apple website or press materials do not suggest anything of the sort either.
-The new remote also does not have a U1 chip like the AirTags.
-So it is possible that some kind of "Find My" integration will appear in the future.
-The alternative to this is that it was a feature that was considered for the Siri Remote and later discarded.
-So for now, the whole thing remains curious but also exciting.
+Before the launch of the redesigned Apple TV 4K, there were rumors from Bloomberg suggesting that the remote designed for the device would indeed have "Find My" integration, allowing it to be located if lost in the house.
+However, Apple made no mention of "Find My" integration when unveiling the Apple TV 4K and the new remote, nor did Apple's website or press materials suggest anything of the sort.
+The new remote also doesn't have a U1 chip like the AirTags.
+So, it's possible that some kind of "Find My" integration will appear in the future.
+The alternative is that it was a feature considered for the Siri Remote and later scrapped.
+So, for now, the whole thing remains curious but also exciting.
 (Image: Apple)